timhjersted/tsorcDownload/readme.md

-THINGS WE'D LOVE TO SEE:
+THINGS WE'D LOVE TO SEE
 --------------------------------------------

-*VIDEO PLAYTHROUGHS: Share a link to the series in our Discord.
+VIDEO PLAYTHROUGHS: Share a link to the series in our Discord.

 COMMENTS/REVIEWS: Post them on our Discord or this Terraria Forum thread: https://forums.terraria.org/index.php?threads/the-story-of-red-cloud-a-dark-souls-inspired-adventure-game.110169/